Prince of Persia (2008 video game): Gameplay

 Prince of Persia revolves around gameplay mechanics that producer Ben Mattes identifies as "pillars" of the Prince of Persia series; an acrobatic hero exploring a Persian environment with a balanced mixture of acrobatics, combat, and puzzle-solving.
 The premise of Prince of Persia is that the player travels around the game world to heal specially designated spots of land.
 The player assumes the role of the acrobatic character, and is accompanied by the AI-controlled companion named Elika.
 The player can use the Prince character's acrobatic prowess, sword, and gauntlet, as well as magic from Elika to perform combat and acrobatic feats variously throughout the game.

 Prince of Persia features open world exploration that allows the player to travel to any spot in the game world at any given point, and allows the player to witness the plot in any way they want.
 Depending on how the player progresses, previously visited areas will become more challenging to traverse when the player re-visits them.
-However, when the player heals a spot of land, it becomes devoid of traps.
+When the player heals a spot of land, it becomes devoid of traps.
 The traps are manifested in various forms of the antagonist Ahriman's Corruption; black-colored blobs that coat the land and swallow the player if touched.
 The player can use acrobatic maneuvers to avoid these traps.

 The player has many acrobatic maneuvers at their disposal.
 Acrobatics are also used in combat to vault over enemies, or hit them into the air.
 Sometimes when performing these acrobatics, the player is aided by Elika.
 There are magical plates that allow the player to perform even more complicated acrobatic feats via Elika.
 If the player fails to signal Elika's magic, they fall off of the plate, sometimes to their death.

-The player can not conventionally "die" in Prince of Persia.
+The player cannot conventionally "die" in Prince of Persia.
 Rather, when an enemy is about to strike the finishing blow, or The Prince presumably falls to his death, Elika saves him.
 There is no limit on the number of times Elika can save a player, although an achievement is awarded for being saved fewer than 100 times during a playthrough.
 Along with saving the player, Elika can perform many acrobatic feats or combat feats in tandem with the player.
 The downloadable content Epilogue added a new magic plate that allows Elika to recreate destroyed objects.
 A new combat maneuver for the player was also added.